Professional workspace with documents and laptop

 4.7 Sales Tax

 All prices shown on our pricing page, in proposals, and in client-facing documents are listed exclusive of applicable sales tax.
 Drawn In Code is based in Wenatchee, Washington, and we are required under Washington State law to collect and remit sales tax on digital services provided to clients located in Washington, as well as on certain custom development work regardless of client location.
-Where tax applies, it is calculated at the current statutory rate and added as a separate line item on your invoice or subscription receipt.
+Where tax applies, it is calculated at the current statutory rate and added as a separate line item on your invoice or Plan receipt.
 Tax is computed and collected automatically through our payment processor (Stripe Tax), based on the billing address on file.
 If your organization is tax-exempt, please provide a valid exemption certificate before your first invoice and we will adjust accordingly.
-Questions about how tax applies to your specific situation are welcome — just reach out before signing the agreement.
+Questions about how tax applies to your specific situation are welcome — just reach out before approving the proposal.

 5. Term, Wind-Down & Ownership